ucsd-cse151a-f24/group-project/FAQs.md

 5. **Please provide an example SparkSession configuration.**

+    Let us assume you defined the following Jupyter Session:
+    - **Number of cores**: `8`
+    - **Memory required per node (GB)**: `128`

-    If you have 128GB of total memory and 8 cores, each core gets 128/8 = 16GB of memory.
+    This means you have 128GB of total memory and 8 cores.
+So, each core gets 128/8 = 16GB of memory.
 The driver can take 1 or more cores and executors can take the remaining cores (7 or less).
+So, we can define the SparkSession builder configuration as follows:
     ```py
     sc = SparkSession.builder \
         .config("spark.driver.memory", "16g") \